M

 The more people you approach, the more friends and connections you’ll make.
 In the beginning, you will be rejected more often than you will after years of practice.
 If you get over your fear of rejection, you’ll soon start conversations right, left, and centre, if that’s what you want.
 We don’t always wish to interact with others.
 That’s fine.
 What’s not fine is abstaining from interacting with others because we have fear of doing so and thereby lose out on the interaction.

 If you’re looking for further tips about how to approach people, I suggest you read “How to Win Friends and Influence People” by Dale Carnegie.
-There are many other great books out there on communication (and my own book, “Emotional Magnetism™” is coming out soon), but it’s a good place to start.
+There are many other great books out there on communication (including my own book, “Emotional Magnetism“), but it’s a good place to start.
 And an entertaining read (or listen, if you prefer audiobooks).

 Here’s to many great conversations in the years to come!